-Behind every New Testament command (often issued in an imperative) is the assumption that God’s Spirit is present in us to empower our will to act.
+Behind every New Testament command (often issued as an imperative) is the assumption that God’s Spirit is present in us to empower our will to act.
 It is by the Holy Spirit’s strength that we fulfill God’s righteous requirements for holy living (Rom 8:3-4; 13-14).
 In fact, without the Spirit’s presence one cannot be a genuine believer (Rom 8:9).
 The Spirit of God is the presence of God in us and where God’s presence is so too is his power to live for him!
 Christian, do you know who you are?

 In Eph 1:13-20 Paul clearly alludes to God’s powerful presence in us as we look up and lean forward